top

 How does Hibiscrub work?

-The active ingredient in Hibiscrub, Chlorhexidine gluconate, is an antimicrobal effective against many kinds of bacteria, yeasts, viruses and fungi.
+The active ingredient in Hibiscrub, Chlorhexidine gluconate, is an antimicrobial effective against many kinds of bacteria, yeasts, viruses and fungi.
 Chlorhexidine binds effectively to the skin during washing, forming a protective layer that is active against bacteria for up to six hours after application.

 Is Hibiscrub safe to use on my face?